PaddlePaddle/book/recommender_system/README.en.md

 ### Define Parameters

-First we define the model parameters according to the previous model configuration `cost`.
+First, we define the model parameters according to the previous model configuration `cost`.

 ```python
 # Create parameters